 What is the time commitment like?

-There is definitely a time commitment, but there are also so many benefits, like leadership opportunities, academic support, networking opportunities, and lifelong friendships!
-As a chapter, we believe that you get out what you put in, so we encourage our sisters to get involved not just in our chapter, but in other organizations on Campus as well.
+There is definitely a time commitment, but there are also so many benefits, like leadership and networking opportunities, academic support, and lifelong friendships!
+As a chapter, believe that you get out what you put in, so we encourage our sisters to get involved not just in our chapter, but in other organizations on Campus as well.

 Is there an academic requirement?

 We do require that each member maintains a 2.5 overall GPA in order to remain in good standing.
 If a member falls below this minimum, she will be provided an Academic Assistance Plan with guidance from a member of the scholarship committee.

 Sigma Kappa recognizes that education is the primary purpose of the collegiate experience and strives to provide resources to all members in reaching their academic goals.
 We provide motivation and assistance for our sisters to help them develop their fullest academic potential and plan for a successful future.
 As such, our chapter requires that each member attends a certain amount of peer monitored Study Hours each week, based on that member's GPA.

 What are the financial responsibilities?

 Sigma Kappa is a not-for-profit corporation and relies on the national fees from its members to finance yearly operating expenses and chapter services.
 You can read more about those fees on our national website.
 Your daughter will be provided with a detailed breakdown of all the financial responsibilities should she join our chapter.
 We understand that it can be overwhelming at first, but it is definitely manageable.
 If needed, payment plans can be arranged between a member and our Vice President of Finance.